lisajennykrieg/lisajennykrieg.github.io/publications.md

 ### Peer-reviewed publications

-- Krieg, Lisa J. 2016.
+- Dijkstra, Louis J. and Lisa J. Krieg, 2016.
 [From MDMA to Lady Gaga: Expertise and Contribution Behavior of Editing Communities on Wikipedia][procedia].
   In Procedia Computer Science (101): 96-106.

 - Krieg, Lisa J. 2016. ['It was horrible, but we live now' - The experience of young German adults in everyday encounters with the Holocaust][focaal].